 Energy efficiency programs

 Duke Energy offers incentives and rebates for energy efficiency upgrades for businesses and institutions.
+Visit the Small Business Energy Saver and Smart $aver program pages to check your eligibility.

 Florida: Businesses can earn incentives for existing and new construction, including upgrading HVAC equipment (including energy recovery ventilation) or a custom project.